hemapriyamaheswaran/Shell-Script-Install-Wordpress-on-Xampp-Linux/README.md

 You just need to have wp-install.sh file and latest wordpress archive named as 'wordpress.zip' on your htdocs folder.

-1. Create your Database from phpmyadmin or which ever way prefer.
+1. Create your Database from phpmyadmin or which ever way you prefer.
-2. Run the shell script as root user and follow the instruction.
+2. Run the shell script as root user and fill in the details.
 3. Start your wordpress from the browser and you are good to go.

 Enjoy!